Get Inspired From Five Great CliqStudios Kitchen Remodels

 Jennifer had striped oak cabinets, laminate counters, and mismatched dark appliances.
 It certainly wasn’t the glam kitchen she wanted.

-New stainless steel appliances, an enlarged island, and classic shaker cabinets topped with an elegant marble counter helped her pull off an amazing, all-white transformation.
+New stainless steel appliances, an enlarged island, and shaker cabinets topped with an elegant marble counter helped her pull off an amazing, all-white transformation.

 From Disaster to Designer Fresh

 Jenifer was oping to sell her 1909 Craftsman bungalow in Seattle.
 However, she knew the untouched “charm” and acid turquoise cabinetry would probably scare off buyers.
-A remodel was needed — and fast!
+A kitchen remodel was needed — and fast!

 Jennifer wrapped up her remodel from the beach while on vacation.
 Painted Carbon cabinets pair nicely with light butcher block counters.
 Upper open shelving instead of cabinets keeps the space feeling airy.